1Solon/obsidian/Advanced Databases/Cockroach.md

 * Open source? (seems to be on Git)
 * Deployable on all cloud services
 * Started development 10 years ago in 2014
+* Can be run locally, not just cloud service
 *